Possible Bearish Inside Day Candle Pattern Detected for Southern Co (NYSE:SO) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Southern Co (NYSE:SO)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Southern Co (NYSE:SO) based on the price action in the company's shares.
-Today's price range of $59.69 and $60.09 is within yesterday's high and low of the day.
+Yesterday's price range of $59.69 and $60.09 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Southern Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Southern Company is a public utility holding company.
 The Company, through its subsidiaries, generates, wholesales, and retails electricity in the southeastern United States.
 The Company also offers wireless telecommunications services, and provides businesses with two-way radio, telephone, paging, and internet access services, as well as wholesales fiber optic solutions.